LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 ## Conclusion

-Traditionally, a programming language is used to perform computations, and with the power of the type system, we can also write proofs using a programming language.
+Traditionally, a programming language is used to perform computations, but with the power of the type system, we can also write proofs inside the programming language.
 Rather than provide an elaborate tutorial on how to write a proof assistant, this article will focus on discussing some techniques and suggestions for converting a proof into a formal form written in programming languages.
 The details can always be looked up in the manual and tutorial if necessary.